haldokan/JavaEdge/JavaEdge/guava/README.md

-Examples of using Guava cool data structures and constructs including among others
+Examples of using Guava cool data structures and constructs including among other things:

 Listenable futures